Darshan01/spitewise/README.md

   - Amount: total amount paid (float)
   - SplitAmong: optional comma-separated list of names who are splitting the cost (if omitted, split among all equally)

+The output files will contain a summary for each person provided as input.
+If they owe money, it will show how much they owe to whom, and their total debt.
+If debt simplification is enabled, it will also indicate who owes that person money, and how much they are owed in total.
+Users only need to look at their own summary to understand all the information pertaining to them.

 See the sample input and output files for examples.

 Python version 3.13.1